bazel-contrib/bazelrc_preset.bzl/README.md

 Bazel options may be stored in `*.bazelrc` files, in several places on disk.
 Read [the Bazel bazelrc documentation](https://bazel.build/run/bazelrc).
-This repo provides bazelrc files you may vendor into your repo, which we call "presets".
+This repo provides a custom bazelrc file matching your bazel version you may vendor into your repo.
+We call them "presets".

 > [!NOTE]
 > Ideally bazelrc would allow import statements from external repositories, so that you wouldn't be forced to copy presets into your repo.